Child Evidence Lab

 About the Lab

-The Child Evidence Lab is currently housed at the University of Regina.
+The Child Evidence Lab is currently housed at Luther College, at the University of Regina.

 At the Child Evidence Lab, we aim to better understand and improve children's participation in the justice system.
-Currently, we have many ongoing projects in the areas of child witness memory, child honestly, adult perceptions of children, children in Canadian courts, and Adult eye-witness memory.
-Learn More.
+Currently, we have many ongoing projects in the areas of child witness memory, child honesty, adult perceptions of children, children in Canadian courts, and Adult eye-witness memory.
+LEARN MORE